Ar-Kareem/progshare/README.md

     (if you want the local redis port open) docker compose -f docker-compose.yml -f docker-compose-redisport.yml up --build --remove-orphans --force-recreate -d

+If `healthcheck_ssl.sh` returns `Is Alive: yes` then the containers are running and accessible to the public.
+Otherwise read below sections.

 ## Requirements:

 - All above commands ran successfully